 My absolute favourite bar is called Purl in Marylebone.
 It’s a really creative (I’m talking dry ice, exploding balloons, and fire) cocktail bar which rotates its menu seasonally.
-Although on the expensive-side (even for London), I think it’s well worth it.
-The intimate space, tastefully decorated in a 1940s style makes the perfect place for a first date or just a catch-up with friends.
+Although on the expensive side (even for London), I think it’s well worth it.
+The intimate space, tastefully decorated in a 1940s style makes the perfect place for a first date or just catch-up with friends.

-What is the biggest tourist trap of London?
+What is the biggest tourist trap in London?

 Ps: Which attractions

 Can you tell us a memory that you have in this city?